-How many credits can you earn through PLA?
+How many credits can you earn through CPAL?

-PLA credits are a form of transfer credit, so the university's standard transfer and residency credit policies apply.
-PLA credits may be applied toward your bachelor's degree in one of three ways:
+CPAL credits are a form of transfer credit, so the university's standard transfer and residency credit policies apply.
+CPAL credits may be applied toward your bachelor's degree in one of three ways:

 - As electives to help you accumulate the total (130) required for your bachelor's, or

 - To meet core liberal arts requirements, or